rawan4oud/Project-Room-Management-System/README.md

   2. Add new user ID.
 - If the admin presses 1 on the keyboard, they are prompted to enter the desired room capacity number.
   - Once entered, they are asked to confirm this number.
 The system then returns to normal mode.
-- If the admin pressed 2, they are prompted to enter the new user's ID (made of nine digits).
+- If the admin presses 2, they are prompted to enter the new user's ID (made of nine digits).
   - If the ID already exists, it prompts the admin to insert another one.
   - Else, it adds this new ID and returns to normal mode.

+ The relevant statements displayed on the LCD and LEDs toggling patterns is established (further elaborated in the report).